 Starbucks is well aware that taste should not be seen as the main factor to explain why more and more Chinese will drink coffee rather than tea.
 Indeed in China, the coffee drinker is often an urban upper-class person eager to adopt a Western lifestyle to display his social success.
 Another specific target is young girls who would like to have the same quality of life and leisure as in the West.

-To strengthen the proximity feeling of his customers Starbucks launched the ad campaign named “Coffee for Lue.”
+To strengthen the proximity feeling of its customers Starbucks launched an ad campaign named “Coffee for Lue.”
 The young Lue we see in this ad is the symbol of the Chinese consumer.
 This campaign was very good regarding one segment of the coffee market made of young urban upper-class people who have been traveling with their parents in European countries and who want to find in China the same sensations they had when discovering small coffee bars in Europe.